Logan Storley: 2024 season

 In his PFL debut, Storley faced Shamil Musaev on April 19, 2024 at PFL 3 (2024).
 He lost the fight via knockout in the second round.

 Storley was expected to face Laureano Staropoli on June 28, 2024 at PFL 6, but Staropoli withdrew for unknown reasons and was replaced by Luca Poclit.
 He won the fight via unanimous decision.

 2025 season

-On February 11, 2025, the promotion officially revealed that Storley will join the 2025 PFL Welterweight Tournament.
+On February 11, 2025, the promotion officially revealed that Storley joined the 2025 PFL Welterweight Tournament.
 In the opening round, Storley was set to face Magomed Umalatov.
 However, Umalatov missed weight and was replaced by Joseph Luciano.
 Storley won the fight by unanimous decision.

 In the semifinals, Storley faced at Masayuki Kikuiri at PFL 5 (2025) on June 12, 2025.
 He won the fight via unanimous decision.

 In the finals, Storley faced Thad Jean on August 1, 2025, at PFL 8.
 He lost the bout by unanimous decision.

+2026

+Storley faced Florim Zendeli in the main event on May 2, 2026, at PFL Sioux Falls.
+After Zendeli was deducted two points due to repeated grabbing the fence, Storley won the fight via unanimous decision.

+On May 18, 2026, Storley was arrested in Key West on sexual-battery charges after sexually battering a woman in the street naked before being apprehended by the manager of a nearby strip club who witnessed the incident.
+PFL spokeswoman responded to an inquiry about the incident saying Storley was no longer contracted with the promotion.